08wparker/flair/README.md

 ## 📜 License

-This source code is released under the MIT license.
+This source code is released under the APACHE 2.0 license.
 See [LICENSE](LICENSE) for details.

 We do not own any of the clinical datasets used with this benchmark.
 Access to CLIF consortium data requires approval from each participating institution.